 In AXSOR there are many things to check, see and do.
 It’s all up to you how much information you need or want to have.
 Choose just to use the basic traceability of who holds an object at a certain time or use AXSOR to find addresses in maps, send messages for activities that have not been performed or make reservations of objects.
 The possibilities are almost endless.

 If it turns out that you are in need of more functionality, it is possible to integrate AXSOR with other systems or we might develop new functionality to solve your requierments.

-Instead of printing Receipts on paper, you can sign them directly in AXSOR on a signing pad.
-This saves time and at the same time it saves the environment.
-It is also possible to identify the receipient by scanning a drivers licens or other type of ID by using a scanner.
+Instead of printing receipts, it’s possible to sign them directly in AXSOR on a signing pad.
+This saves time and the environment.
+It is also possible to identify the receipient by scanning a drivers licens or other types of ID by using a scanner

 AXSOR is installed on a server, usually operated by your IT department.
 If, by any circumstance, you don’t have the possibility to install AXSOR on your own server, PAAM can offer to host your installation.
 The servers we use are placed within EU.